Pay gap data

 What we are doing to close the gap

 There are a range of initiatives already underway at RDG to address these pay gaps, but we fully recognise the need to do more.
 We are working to see better representation in leadership positions at RDG, by developing the great talent we already have, as well as focusing on attracting a greater diversity of candidates to work with us.
 We have already begun this journey through the work we have done to improve our recruitment process and by upskilling our managers on good EDI practices.

 We have already made notable progress in developing and retaining our female talent.
-39% of all managerial roles at RDG are filled by women; 51% of all promotions last year were for women and 33% of our Executive Director Team are female, including our CEO, which is noteworthy considering that just 7 years ago, we had no female directors.
+40% of all managerial roles at RDG are filled by women; 50% of all promotions last year were for women and 33% of our Executive and Senior Leadership team are female, including our CEO, which is noteworthy considering that just 8 years ago, we had no female directors.
 We are working hard to redress our gender balance within RDG, but we want, and need, to do more.

-In comparison, 18% of all managerial roles at RDG are filled by minority ethnicity employees, 29% of all promotions last year were for minority ethnicity employees and 17% of our Executive Director Team are from a minority ethnicity.
+In comparison, 20% of all managerial roles at RDG are filled by minority ethnicity employees, 27% of all promotions last year were for minority ethnicity employees and 14% of our Executive and Senior Leadership team are from a minority ethnicity.
 We have started to make progress in improving our ethnic diversity within RDG, but we recognise we need to do much more.

 We are working hard, both internally and across the industry to understand and break down the barriers people face in accessing senior roles.
 In the short-term, progress has slowed in reducing the pay gap through the work we are doing to address this.
 However, we are confident that in the long-term, these initiatives will create a diverse workforce and play a key role in narrowing the pay gaps.

 We are continuing to develop new strategies to build a more diverse workforce and an environment that fosters inclusion and equal opportunities at all levels within our business.
 This work includes: